 The platform was launched in 2015.
 It’s the centerpiece of a graphics design toolkit that’s been created by YMB Properties.
 This toolkit currently includes Gifzign, Logozign and Mockzign with other platforms soon to be released.
 It is aimed at everyone from bloggers through to companies with a small marketing department and graphics design agencies.

 Getting Started with Youzign

 The user flow for Youzign is very simple.
-As soon as you’ve logged into your account you arrive at the main dashboard.
-This is where you’ll find all the designs you’ve saved in the past (all available in chronological order).
+After logging into your account you’re directed to the main dashboard.
+This is basically your template library.You’ll find all the designs you’ve saved.

 From the main dashboard you can access six main tabs.
 These are: